-This fee is calculated on the basis of a congestion factor product, the length of the section declared to be congested, a rigidity coefficient and a reservation time coefficient.
+This fee is calculated based on a congestion factor product, the length of the section declared to be congested, a rigidity coefficient and a reservation time coefficient.

-The rigidity coefficient depends on the difference between the basic running of the train and the running of the train as estimated on the basis of the application of the service timetable.
+The rigidity coefficient depends on the difference between the basic running of the train and the running of the train as estimated based on the application of the service timetable.